Image by Chinnapong from iStock

 Image by arismart from iStock

-• Optimizing Deployment Processes: The traditional approach to deploying a new software application version involves multiple manual steps, extensive testing environments, and comprehensive deployment checklists.
-The simplified approach starts with zero by removing redundant manual steps and streamlining the process.
-The implementation uses Continuous Integration/Continuous Deployment (CI/CD) pipelines to automate the deployment process, ensuring automated tests are in place to catch issues early.
-Automating the deployment process reduces human error, speeds up releases, and provides consistent quality.
+The traditional approach to deploying a new version of software often involves multiple manual steps, extensive testing environments, and comprehensive checklists.
+Instead of following this method, consider starting with zero by removing redundant manual steps and making the process more efficient.
+You could implement Continuous Integration and Continuous Deployment (CI/CD) pipelines to automate deployment, ensuring that automated tests catch issues early on.
+This automation not only reduces the chance for human error but also speeds up releases while maintaining consistent quality.

 9. PROGRESS: The Courage to Be Rubbish